 Before you head out on your adventure, think about safety.

 If you’re travelling solo or going somewhere remote, let a family member or friend know where you’re going.
+Text someone your itinerary: where you’re staying, what trails you’re hiking (if hiking is in your agenda), and when you expect to be back.

 Familiarize yourself with the area and bring a physical map in addition to your GPS or trail apps.
 Knowing where you are and where you’re going is key, especially if you’re venturing into the wilderness.